How to Become a Microbiologist

 Microbiologists study the growth and characteristics of microscopic organisms such as viruses.

 A bachelor’s degree in microbiology or a closely related field is needed for entry-level microbiologist jobs.
-A Ph.D. is needed to carry out independent research and to work in colleges and universities.
+A Ph.D. is needed to carry out independent research and to work in universities.

 Microbiologists need at least a bachelor’s degree in microbiology or a closely related field such as biochemistry or cell biology.
 Many colleges and universities offer degree programs in biological sciences, including microbiology.